learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/functors-applicative-functors-and-monoids.md

 We said that a tree is either an empty tree that doesn't hold any values or it's a node that holds one value and also two other trees.
 After defining it, we made it an instance of `Functor` and with that we gained the ability to `fmap` functions over it.
-Now, we're going to make it an instance of `Foldable` so that we get the abilty to fold it up.
+Now, we're going to make it an instance of `Foldable` so that we get the ability to fold it up.
 One way to make a type constructor an instance of `Foldable` is to just directly implement `foldr` for it.
 But another, often much easier way, is to implement the `foldMap` function, which is also a part of the `Foldable` type class.
 The `foldMap` function has the following type: